 You want to cancel your credit card for one reason or the other.
 You are about to call your card issuer and have them cancel your credit card.
 Well, it does sound very simple, doesn’t it?
 But then, did you know that you can severely hurt your credit score when you cancel a credit card?

-But then, certain circumstances may force you to close your credit card indefinitely.
+But then again, certain circumstances may force you to close your credit card indefinitely.

 For example, if you’re having a hard time controlling your spending, it would be wise to close your card, even if you’re not currently using it.
 Similarly, canceling a credit card would be a wise decision if its value has diminished and you’ve stopped using the card.